madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-15-sarnak-alphazero-test.md

 > understanding why.
 Since understanding is such an integral part of
 > doing mathematics, we will have to rethink what mathematics is.

-Perhaps this is naïve, but it seems to me that having an oracle that certifies (reliably, even) the truth or falsity of mathematical statements doesn't change what a mathematician would _do_ to understand why it is true or false.
+This may be naïve, but it seems to me that having an oracle that certifies (reliably, even) the truth or falsity of mathematical statements doesn't change what a mathematician would _do_ to understand why it is true or false.
 The mathematician would go from